AdobeDocs/creative-cloud-enterprise-learn.en/help/max2020/maxtutorials.md

 ---
 title: MAX 2020 Tutorials
 description: These tutorials will help you learn new features in the 2021 release of Creative Cloud—from an enterprise perspective.
+exl-id: e27874b7-ba02-46b7-a5e4-fe2485d9c148
 ---
 # Tutorials

 ![Max 2020 Hero Image](../assets/MAX.jpg)